 How long is the Rahu Mahadasha Jupiter Antardasha and where does it fall in the Vimshottari sequence?

 The Rahu Mahadasha Jupiter Antardasha runs approximately 2 years and 5 months (2 years 4 months 24 days at exact computation).
 It is the second antardasha inside the 18-year Rahu Mahadasha in the Vimshottari sub-period system.
-The order runs Rahu-Rahu first (2 years 8 months), then Rahu-Jupiter, then Rahu-Saturn (2 years 10 months), and continues through Mercury, Ketu, Venus, Sun, Moon, Mars in sequence.
+The order runs Rahu-Rahu first (2 years 8 months), then Rahu-Jupiter, then Rahu-Saturn (2 years 10 months) and continues through Mercury, Ketu, Venus, Sun, Moon, Mars in sequence.
 Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Rahu Mahadasha onset.

 What is Guru-Chandala yoga and why is it associated with this sub-period?

 Guru-Chandala (literally teacher-outcaste) names the structural tension when Rahu's boundary-crossing nodal character meets Jupiter's dharma-protecting karaka role.
-The yoga activates structurally during the Rahu-Jupiter sub-period because both planets are operating concurrently in the dasha hierarchy, and natally when Rahu and Jupiter sit in conjunction in the birth chart.
-Conventional readings flag the sub-period for ethical complications around teaching or guidance figures, philosophical reorientation that breaks with inherited tradition, and ambition outrunning structural support.
+The yoga activates structurally during the Rahu-Jupiter sub-period because both planets are operating concurrently in the dasha hierarchy and natally when Rahu and Jupiter sit in conjunction in the birth chart.
+Conventional readings flag the sub-period for ethical complications around teaching or guidance figures, philosophical reorientation that breaks with inherited tradition and ambition outrunning structural support.
 The reading is not deterministic: well-placed natal Jupiter softens the friction substantially.

 How does Jupiter's natal dignity shape the Rahu-Jupiter sub-period reading?

 Jupiter's natal house, sign and aspectual state set the floor for the 2-year 5-month sub-period.
-Jupiter exalted in Cancer, in own signs Sagittarius or Pisces, or in kendra houses (1st, 4th, 7th, 10th) substantially reduces the Guru-Chandala friction and shifts the sub-period toward expansion under unconventional channels.
+Jupiter exalted in Cancer, in own signs Sagittarius or Pisces or in angular houses (1st, 4th, 7th, 10th) substantially reduces the Guru-Chandala friction and shifts the sub-period toward expansion under unconventional channels.
 Jupiter debilitated in Capricorn or in close-orb combustion with the Sun amplifies the friction reading.
 Jupiter aspected by Saturn brings structural-discipline pressure into the sub-period; Jupiter aspected by Mars brings competitive-action pressure.
 The natal-dignity layer determines whether the sub-period reads as dharmic expansion or as the Guru-Chandala caution materialising.

 What kinds of events historically correlate with Rahu-Jupiter sub-periods?

-The conventional Parashari reading associates Rahu-Jupiter with three event classes: ambition events where unconventional opportunity expands the reach the chart is pursuing, philosophical or spiritual reorientation events where the native breaks with inherited tradition or family religious lineage, and ethical-complication events around mentor, teacher or institutional-authority figures.
+The conventional Parashari reading associates Rahu-Jupiter with three event classes: ambition events where unconventional opportunity expands the reach the chart is pursuing, philosophical or spiritual reorientation events where the native breaks with inherited tradition or family religious lineage and ethical-complication events around mentor, teacher or institutional-authority figures.
 The Tempora framework reads the sub-period as a structural-pressure window for these classes of event rather than a deterministic predictor.
 The conditional probability is elevated relative to chance, not certain.

 How does this sub-period connect to the broader Rahu Mahadasha?